 - In June 2021, President Joe Biden released an executive order that called on federal agencies to evaluate the current state of digital accessibility within their organizations, and develop plans for remediation, as part of a broader push for Diversity, Equity, Inclusion, and Accessibility (DEIA) within the federal workforce.

 Work smarter with an accessibility partner

-To explore how a trusted accessibility partner can help your team achieve and maintain 508 compliance, get in touch with the eSSENTIAL Accessibility team today.
+To explore how a trusted partner can help your organization comply with Section 508, get in touch with the Level Access team today.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More